 Years before I knew him, Grant retired to Hornby Island to write his great Canadian novel.
 It was in the day of the early generation computers, and with the winter power outages and his woeful technical ability he repeatedly lost his text and gave up.
 While he was on Hornby Island, I was living the hippie life on the Cowichan River.
 We had mutual friends in both places but our paths never crossed until he moved back to Vancouver Island.

-When Grant and I met a couple of decades ago we were drawn to each other by our slightly alternative lifestyles — we both had outdoor bathtubs — and an appreciation for each other’s artistic abilities.
+When Grant and I met over a couple of decades ago we were drawn to each other by our slightly alternative lifestyles — we both had outdoor bathtubs — and an appreciation for each other’s artistic abilities.

 This latest adventure, Osborne Bay Books looks to be our best yet.